Richard (Dick) M. Gray: 1924 - 2017

 After beginning his career in advertising, he served three years in the U.S. Navy as an officer aboard the U.S.S.
 Somers, a destroyer on convoy duty in the North Atlantic.
 After World War II ended, he resumed his career, quickly rising through the ranks in the advertising business from copywriter to creative director.

-His career took a major turn when, in 1958, he decided to enter the San Francisco Theological Seminary in San Anselmo, California.
+In 1958, he decided to enter the San Francisco Theological Seminary in San Anselmo, California.
 Three years later, he earned his Master of Divinity degree, summa cum laude.
 For the next seven years, he served in the campus ministry at Portland State University in Oregon.
 In 1972, he earned a Ph.D. in Higher Education at the University of California at Berkeley.

 One of his major accomplishments is the founding of World College West in 1973, an independent, accredited, international liberal arts college in Marin County, California that combined a high-quality liberal arts education with significant international experiences.
 In starting this ambitious venture, he raised $13 million to establish the college and construct a 20-acre campus.
 He served as president of the college from 1973-88.

-In 1992 Richard won the Bucknell Association Award: “Service to Humanity” which is awarded to an alumnus or alumna whose selfless and caring work benefits society and humankind.
+In 1992 Dick won the Bucknell Association Award: “Service to Humanity” which is awarded to an alumnus or alumna whose selfless and caring work benefits society and humankind.
 He has been a member of the governing boards of Lewis and Clark College, the San Francisco Theological Seminary, the United Nations Association, and of course, the PGS Board of Directors.
 He also served as the board chair of the Marin Education Fund, which awards some $2 million in scholarships each year for education and childcare.

 Learn more about Dick and why he cofounded Presidio Graduate School: